sjbylo/lab-ocp4/workshop/content/exercises/20-create-an-app.md

 ![project](images/deploy-img-a.png)

-You will be lead a page showing the status of the deployment.
+You will be lead to a page showing the status of the deployment.

 ![project](images/deploy-img-b.png)